mlab-upenn/Go-Kart/docs/source/usage.rst

                     48V, which is used to power the main drive motor.
-Meanwhile, a buck converter is used to step down the voltage from 48V to 12V, which is then used to power up the motors in the SBW and BBW subsystems for autonomous control (Fig. 2).
+Meanwhile, a buck converter is used to step down the voltage from 48V to 12V, which is then used to power up the motors in the SBW and BBW subsystems for autonomous control.

 Main Control Subsystem